cvmfs/cvmfsexec/README.md

    user's own file space.
 That path can then be bindmounted at /cvmfs by a container manager such as [singularity](https://github.com/hpcng/singularity).
+   A big disadvantage compared to mode 3 below is that if the processes are hard-killed (kill -9), mountpoints are left behind and difficult to clean up.
 2. On systems where fusermount is available and unprivileged user namespaces are enabled, but unprivileged namespace fuse mounts are not available (in particular RHEL <=7.7 with